DontEatThemCookies/scriptsmgr/README.md

-# scriptsmgr
-Scripts Manager - a personal project aiming to improve my Bash skills
+# David Costell's Scripts Manager
+Personal pet project with the goal of expanding my Bash knowledge.
+Not something with real-world applications or anything like that.
+It's exactly what its name describes.
+Full documentation is in doc.txt